haothitran/KlazRaidAssist/README.md

 # KlazRaidAssist

 A World of Warcraft add-on that allows you to hold a key bind to show a frame containing raid tools at mouse cursor.
-Have easy access to target and world markers, ready check prompts, and pull timers.
+Have easy access to target and world markers, prompt party/raid ready checks, and pull timers (either 5 seconds or 10 seconds).

 There are no in-game options.
 Set key binding in the in-game key bindings menu.